kwaldenphd/python-functions/README.md

 - Print the string `x` number of times

 We might also need some way of tracking how many times we've printed the string so it stops at the specified number.

+<blockquote>Q1A: Describe how you would start building out code to accomplish this task?
+What functions, statements, or keywords would you need to use?
+How would you start to organize this program?</blockquote>

+<blockquote>Q1B: See where you can get with writing this program.
+What parts of the program were you able to get working?
+Where did you run into challenges?</blockquote>

+Here is one approach to this task:

 We can use two input statements to get `message` and `x`.
 And one way we could approach printing the string `x` number of times would be to use a `count` variable and a `while` statement.